Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

 Conversation medium affects communication outcomes because of unique limitations and affordances of each substrate.
-Many mediums act as conversation substrates, for example, by defining the limitations on how much communication can occur (character limits or post frequency), which topics (moderation), how one can reply, and who (members) can participate in discussion.
+Many mediums act as conversation substrates, for example, by defining the limitations on how much communication can occur (character limits or post frequency), which topics (moderation), what editing is enabled, and who the participants are.
 In defining these communication aspects, the medium shapes the structure of the conversation.
-In our research, we contrast naturalistic and scripted conversation specifically (summarized in Table~\ref{table:convo_contrast}).
-Naturalistic or spoken conversation has vocal and gestural features and is spontaneously structured.
-Scripted conversation includes dialogue that is edited or cognitively prepared, i.e., rehearsed, which can facilitate a clearer structure.
-Although scripted conversation's written form might suggest it is more akin to other written texts, such as novels, we also see it as having some similarities with naturalistic conversation.
-Importantly, both substrates center the resolution of a speaker’s intended meaning and audience understanding~\cite{clark1996using_lang}.
-This shared context motivates us to compare underlying differences in the communication features of each medium and their potential impact on the construction of meaning.
-For these reasons, we expand on conversational data properties that differ by medium, and we consider how they shape conversation research.